ForLoveOfCats/SkyOfSteel/README.md

 * Test and report bugs
   * Much work has already been done and there are doubtless many bugs which remain undiscovered
-* Test and report bugs to the [Jurassic](https://github.com/paulbartrum/jurassic/ "Jurassic Github Page") project
-  * While not affiliated with the [Jurassic](https://github.com/paulbartrum/jurassic/ "Jurassic Github Page") project, SkyOfSteel relies heavily on the continuing success of this wonderful ECMAScript 5 library
 * Fix reported bugs by getting down and dirty with the source code :)
   * Much work is left to be done and if you feel up to it you can help!
 * Contribute art and sound skills